Mixed earthy scented flavors perfectly blend to a coarse and creamy texture creating a rich and flavorful Mushroom Soup!

-- 1 1/2 pound mixed fresh mushrooms, crimini, button, shiitake, sliced
+- 1 1/2 pound mixed fresh mushrooms, crimini, button and shiitake, stemmed, sliced

 - 3 large shallots, chopped fine